yangkevin2/emnlp22-re3-story-generation/README.md

 Also run `export OPENAI_API_KEY=$YOUR_API_KEY` in your terminal so that the code can call the GPT3 API with your key.

 Meanwhile, run `wget https://emnlp22-re3-data.s3.amazonaws.com/emnlp22_re3_data.zip` and unzip the folder.
 This folder contains some pretrained reranker ckpts as well as all of the data we used in all components/analyses.
-It also contains the final generated stories and MTurk annotation results from our main experiments.
+It also contains the final generated stories and MTurk annotation results from our main experiments (note: some generated stories may contain sensitive/NSFW content, since we didn't attempt to filter these).

 ## Main Story Generation